simonsdave/yar/tests/README.md

 it can be useful to look at the
-[stats reporting](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#stats%20enable) - after a bunch of Vagrant and Docker detailed fussing this was made possible - in a browser on the same machine running your testing VM, go to:
+[stats reporting](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#stats%20enable) - after a bunch of Vagrant and Docker detailed fussing this was made possible - in a browser on the same machine running your testing VM, go to the links below (in all cases the user name is yar and password is yar):

-  * [http://localhost:8000/auth_server_lb?stats](http://localhost:8000/auth_server_lb?stats) for auth server LB stats - user name = yar, password = yar
+  * [http://localhost:8000/auth_server_lb?stats](http://localhost:8000/auth_server_lb?stats) for auth server LB stats
-  * [http://localhost:8070/key_server_lb?stats](http://localhost:8070/key_server_lb?stats) for key server LB stats - user name = yar, password = yar
+  * [http://localhost:8070/key_server_lb?stats](http://localhost:8070/key_server_lb?stats) for key server LB stats
-  * [http://localhost:8080/app_server_lb?stats](http://localhost:8080/app_server_lb?stats) for app server LB stats - user name = yar, password = yar
+  * [http://localhost:8080/app_server_lb?stats](http://localhost:8080/app_server_lb?stats) for app server LB stats

-* this entire testing infrastructure was built initial to enable load testing - to explore load testing look at:
+* this entire testing infrastructure was initally built to enable load testing - to explore load testing capabilities look at:

   * [full deployment load testing](tests-load)
   * [key store load testing](tests-key-store)

 * if at any point you need to remove all containers so you can start from scratch just run [rm_all_containers.sh](rm_all_containers.sh)